 - Use the past tense to write bullet points describing previous jobs

-- Keep each bullet point to one or two lines so that the hiring manager isn’t overwhelmed reading your resume
+- Keep each bullet point to one or two lines so the hiring manager isn’t overwhelmed

 Education